Hoosier Racing Tire

-Hoosier Racing Tire is an American tire manufacturer primarily specializing in the production of tires for competition use.
+Hoosier Racing Tire is a subsidiary of Continental AG that primarily specialises in the production of tires for race competition use.
 Headquartered in Lakeville, Indiana, the company was founded in 1957.
-Hoosier employs nearly 500 people, and has provided tires for use in series sanctioned by IHRA, ARCA, CRA, NASCAR, IMCA, WISSOTA, SCCA, NASA, AIS, USAC, World of Outlaws and Lucas Oil Late Model Dirt Series.
+Hoosier employs nearly 500 people, and has provided tires for use in series sanctioned by IHRA, NHRA, ARCA, CRA, NASCAR, IMCA, WISSOTA, SCCA, NASA, AIS, USAC, World of Outlaws, Lucas Oil Late Model Dirt Series and FIA World Rallycross Championship.
 Hoosier makes tires aimed at both amateurs and professionals competing in a variety of disciplines including stock car racing, road racing, dirt track racing, drag racing, rallying, and more.